 Estepona

-Distance: 15 km (20–25 minutes by car)
+Distance: 15 km (about 15 minutes by car)

 Casares White Village

-Distance: 20 km (25–30 minutes by car)
+Distance: 20 km (about 20 minutes by car)

 Gibraltar

-Distance: 35 km (35–40 minutes by car)
+Distance: 35 km (about 30 minutes by car)

-Gibraltar is either a morning adventure or a full-day project.
-The Rock, the monkeys, British tax-free shopping, and a completely different atmosphere — it is all worth the drive.
-Driving in Gibraltar is chaotic; we recommend parking in the Spanish side (La Línea) and walking across the border on foot.
-Queues can be long in summer, but they move.
-The view from the top of the Rock (cable car, €15) justifies the visit alone.
-Many guests combine it with lunch in La Línea or a beach session en route home.
-Full driving directions and sights are in our complete Gibraltar guide.
+Gibraltar is a half-day or a full-day project.
+The Rock, the apes, tax-free shopping and a wholly different atmosphere make the drive worth it.
+Driving inside Gibraltar is a headache, so park on the Spanish side in La Línea and walk across the border on foot.
+Summer queues can be long, but they move.
+The view from the top alone justifies the trip — note the famous cable car closed in November 2025 for a full rebuild and isn't expected back until around 2027, so reach the summit by official Rock taxi tour or on foot through the Upper Rock Nature Reserve.
+Many guests tie in lunch in La Línea or a beach stop on the way home.
+Driving directions and what to see are in our complete Gibraltar guide.

 Under 1 Hour: Half-Day or Full-Day Adventures